nwg-piotr/sgtk-menu/README.md

 ![css-styling](http://nwg.pl/Lychee/uploads/big/3e2faa61abc70c89e277b7a54aa8e392.png)

-## i3 support
+## i3 support, floating WMs support

 Even if there exist plenty of good X11 menus, with the most excellent [jgmenu](https://github.com/johanmalm/jgmenu) on top, I'm doing my best to make sgtk-menu i3-compatible.
+It's also possible to use sgtk-menu in some floating window managers, e.g. to replace the Openbox / Fluxbox menu.
 See below to resolve issues, if any.

 ## Troubleshooting